MIR4-HQ/MIR4-HQ/README.md

 im seriously locked in on school so you might see me every few weeks and disappear. opsie <br>

 whisper me if  i dont respond!! :[ i always respond to whispers unless im logging out for theday <BR>
+literally mst of the time if i'm sitting around and c+hing people my social battery is probably dead LOL but feel free to talk!! <br>

 oh and i have dyslexia (we're working on it) (i just have a broken keyboard) <br>